coqlover/seaverify/README.md

 ## Features

-+ Verification of properties on before/after values of arguments of the functions of your program: `@enforce(lambda before, after: after.n == before.n + 1)` -> here `before.n` is the value of n before the function is called, and `after.n` is the value of n after the function is called.
++ **Verification of properties about function**.
+For instance, `@enforce(lambda before, after: after.n == before.n + 1)` will prove that the function increments n.
+You can also `@assume` something, eg `n>0`, if you know that this function CAN'T be called with `n==0`.
 Check the file `examples/calculator.py` for an example.
-+ Assumptions of properties on before values of arguments of the functions of your program: `@assume(lambda before: before.n >= 0)` -> here `before.n` is the value of n before the function is called, and this property is assumed to be true.
-This is useful if you know it's true, but don't spend compute time to assert it.
-Check the file `examples/assume.py` for an example.
-+ Verification of invariants on the state of your program: `@invariant(lambda state: state.n >= 0)` -> here `state.n` is the value of n at every function call.
-It verifies, for every instruction of your program, that if the invariant is true before a function call, it will be true after the function call.
-I think I misunderstood how programs works in Solana, so this may not be very useful.
++ **Verification of invariants**.
+For instance, `@invariant(lambda state: state.n > 0)` will prove that after every `@instruction` call, `n` is always stricly positive.
+The way to prove that, is to ask the solver to prove, for every function, that if n was stricly positive before the function, then it'll be after.
 Check the file `examples/invariant.py` for an example.
-+ Symbolic testing.
-Create test functions, and insert `seaverify_assert` to assert something.
-These test functions take any number of argument, and seaverify will guarantee that: for every possible value of every argument, each assertion is true.
+(When I wrote that I think I misunderstood how programs works in Solana, so this may not be very useful).
++ **Symbolic testing**.
+Create test functions, the solver will try every possible value and you will be confident your test suite cannot forget an edge case value like a fuzzer can.
 Check the file `examples/hello world.py` and `examples/calculator.py` for an example.

 ## Non-features